ivanhe/termolator/README.md

 ## Authors

 Termolator is developed by Adam Meyers, Yifan He, Zachary Glass and Shasha Liao.
+The English version is available at: https://github.com/AdamMeyers/The_Termolator

 The code for the Chinese terminology extractor and the English part-of-speech tagger in this git repository is developed by Yifan He and Shasha Liao.